edmondburnett/twitter-text-python/README.md

     [('https://github.com/burnettedmond/', (57, 87))]

-To use the shortlink follower:
+To use the shortlink follower (depends on the [Requests](http://docs.python-requests.org/) library):

     >>> from ttp import utils
     >>> # assume that result.urls == ['http://t.co/8o0z9BbEMu', u'http://bbc.in/16dClPF']